Feathora/feathora.github.io/_posts/monkeybizniz/2023-06-07-monkeyengine.md

 ---
 title: MonkeyEngine
 layout: post
-summary: In a time before Unity3D was a viable option, we built our own custom 2D multi-platform Game Engine that we've used for most of our projects since.
+summary: In a time before Unity was a viable option, we built our own custom 2D multi-platform Game Engine that we've used for most of our projects since.
 author: Vincent
 date: '2019-05-22 14:35:23 +0530'
 category: monkeybizniz